MASS4ORG/mass4-site/content/guinevere/index.md

 ## Graphics

-In the end, all PanGui really does is produce a list of graphics commands.
-So, of course, it should be good at it.
-PanGui's drawing is very fast and efficient, without sacrificing ease of use, expressive power or user control.
+Ultimately, all Guinevere really does is produce a list of graphics commands.
+So, naturally, it should excel at this.
+Guinevere's drawing is extremely fast and efficient, without sacrificing ease of use, expressive power or user control.

 <div class="container">
 <div class="row">

 #### Graphics Drawing and Manipulation

-Often, in UI libraries, it is very hard and tedious to just draw a simple rectangle to the screen.
-We've done our best to make sure PanGui never gets in your way when you just want to put pixels on the screen:
+Often, in UI libraries, it is very difficult and tedious to simply draw a basic rectangle to the screen.
+We've done our best to ensure Guinevere never gets in your way when you just want to put pixels on the screen:

 ```cs
 // Specify how graphics should be drawn.